ABRT29/Projet-OpenSource/README.md

 Projet-OpenSource is a Java project to bring together the best open-source community 👨🏽‍💻

-## Thank You!
-Please ⭐️ this repo and share it with others

 ### Requirements 🔧
 * Java version 8 or higher.